hardbyte/python-can/README.md

     sudo ip link add dev vcan0 type vcan sudo ifconfig vcan0 up

+`can0` should be substituted for `vcan` if you are using real hardware.

+    :::bash
+    ifconfig

-`ifconfig` should reveal a new vcan0 interface.
+should reveal a new `vcan0` interface.
 Fire up wireshark and watch this new interface.

 Then spam your new bus: